 Should agents be forbidden from editing tests?

 No. Agents should be forbidden from weakening tests to get green.
 New tests are useful when they fail before the implementation and pass after.
 Contract-change test updates are valid when the contract changed intentionally.
-The key is declaration.
+The key is declaration — the agent must say which category the test edit is before proceeding.

 Does declared scope slow agents down?

 A little.
-That is the point.
+That's the point.
 Scope expansion should carry friction because over-editing is one of the most common ways coding agents create regressions.
 Start in warning mode and tune the granularity before blocking.

 What is the smallest version to ship first?